 JBNQA beneficiaries.
 2 participants needed to guarantee departure, contact us to join a group.
 Although hunting and trapping are strictly prohibited into the National Parks of Quebec, Inuit have the right to practise their subsistence activities throughout Nunavik, including the parc national Tursujuq.
 Thus, witness a group of Inuit hunting caribou, ringed or trapping foxes may be part of the Nunavik park experience.

 Safety All the expeditions led by Tursujuq national park team can be followed day by day through daily satellite positioning.
 The team can contact the park staff anytime with a satellite phone.
-It's part of visitors responsibilities to plan their own safety; risk management must be an integral part of their experience.
-Also, we advise strongly visitors to take an insurance policy covering air evacuation costs.
+It's part of visitors responsibilities to plan their own safety: training to prepare your trip and having the proper insurance is part of it.
+Therefore, we strongly advise visitors to take an insurance policy covering air evacuation costs.